-Antonia Shields of Birmingham, AL Branch 530, chairwoman of the Mileage and Per Diem Committee, and her committee then submitted a final report.
+Antonia Shields of Birmingham, AL Branch 530, chair of the Mileage and Per Diem Committee, came to the stage with her committee to submit a final report.

-Shields said the total mileage and per diem for the convention wa \$67,595.46.
+Shields said the total mileage and per diem for the convention is \$67,595.46.
 She also reported that an additional \$1,200 was allocated to committee member expenses.
 The report was accepted by delegates.